dhdeangelis/astro_sun_position/README.md

 ```
 The program retrieves:
 - the minimum altitude of the Sun for the day.
 This value flashes briefly and is then stored in register 5 (RCL 5)
 - the hour angle of the Sun for the desired altitude.
 This value is shown at the end and stored in register 7 (RCL 7).
-This value can be converted to approximate setting time by substracting it from 24, or rising by adding it to 0.
+This value can be converted to approximate setting time by subtracting it from 24, or rising by adding it to 0.
 - Sun declination for date (RCL 4)
 - maximum altitude at midday (RCL 6)

 CAVEATS:
-The program is barebones and assumes a circular orbit without precession.
+The program is bare-bones and assumes a circular orbit without precession.
 It does not take into account the equation of time, the refraction of the Sun on Earth's atmosphere, or the minor differences in rising or setting times due to movements of the Earth around its orbit.
 I estimate it should be accurate to within 15 minutes.

 NOTES:

-The main program runs between lines 001 and 054.
+The main program runs between lines 001 and 084.
 Lines 085 - 133 are a subroutine to calculate the number of days between the two given dates.
 This subroutine is an implementation of the recipe given in page 5 of the book "Practical Astronomy with your calculator" by Peter Duffett-Smith.

 # astro_sun_ephemeris_simple.pl